timbertson/esy/esy-nix/README.md

 - during building, need to set --store-path?
   - if we generate build plans that don't rely on the store, we might not actually need to care?

-# loading the lock
+# lock to nix:

-SolutionLock
- - Sandbox
-   - SandboxSpec
-     - ofPath (esy.json?)
+- TODO: bug where solutionLock.toPath would write files (overrides specifically) into the sandbox lock pack, instead of the dest.
+- TODO: looks like overrides are written into lock, yet opam files simply reference the sandbox path?

+ - ocaml files: need to get the upstream repo? lock path has references inside sandbox
- - Project.make
+ - sources: duh...

 # esy Build process